umbraco/UmbracoDocs/Umbraco-Uno/Widgets/Grid/Video/index.md

 # Video

-If you want a video on your site this is one way to go about it.
+If you want a video on your site you will want to use the Video widget inside a grid.
 This lets you upload an MP4 file, with various options such as autoplay or loop.

 ## Sample